 To learn to speak fluent English, you need lots of exposure to spoken language coupled with opportunities to use what you’re learning.
 Many learners think that going to a traditional English course is the best way to learn.
-Courses are great if you can afford them and if you can find good ones.
-But before you sign up for a course, why not try making the most of the audio and video resources for English learning that are widely available online?
+But you can also learn English very well on your own, without spending a lot of money.
+Before you sign up for a course, why not make the most of the audio and video resources for English learning that are widely available online?

 There are many advantages to using audio and video compared to going to a traditional English class.
 Here are just a few: